awangque/awangque.github.io/README.md

 ---

-## 📄 License

-This project is shared for **personal and educational purposes**.
-You are welcome to explore and adapt the code for your own learning.

----

 ## Credits

 Layout inspiration derived from a public frontend tutorial.
 All functionality, data flow, and integrations are independently implemented.